numancelik34/anomaly-detection/README.md

   * Keras tensorflow backend
   * numpy, pandas, sckitlearn and matplotlib libraries

-This model can also be used for anomaly detection of other types of modalities such as banking management, sentiment analysis..
+This model can also be used for anomaly detection of other types of modalities such as detecting abnormalities in an image, loss in banking management, or destruction in sentiment analysis..